Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Conclusion

 \section{Conclusion}

-We introduce \methodname, an easy-to-use system for generating animatable, dual-stylized avatars from selfies instantly.
+Although avatar generation is now one of the most popular research areas in computer vision, the gap between the existing research literature and production is still large.
+We aim to bridge this gap by introducing \methodname, a system for generating animatable, dual-stylized avatars from selfies almost instantly.
 Leveraging Gaussian Domain Adaptation, \methodname{} first converts selfies into primary stylized avatars, then applies a diffusion process for a secondary style while preserving identity integrity.
-The system supports 3D Gaussian avatars with dynamic animations and precise facial expression transfer, achieving selfie-to-avatar conversion in just 0.9 seconds, with real-time interactions at 30--40 FPS.
-Extensive testing confirms \methodname's versatility and speed, highlighting its value in creating diverse avatar styles.
+The system achieves selfie-to-avatar conversion in just 0.9 seconds, and enabling real-time interactions at 30--40 FPS.

-\textbf{Limitations and Future Work.} \methodname~relies on paired data from GAN inversion, which can sometimes yield low-quality images, and requires extensive 3D avatar datasets and text prompt engineering.
-Future improvements could include using multiple images for more accurate user head geometry and enabling post-stylization edits to specific facial features, like eye color or eyeglasses.
+\textbf{Limitations and Future Work.} \methodname~requires a large 3D avatar dataset for training.
+We perform all experiments on Bitmoji avatars, but future work could also apply these methods to other avatar platforms.
+We recognize that there is a lack of avatar data available for research, so we intend to publicly release our data as well.
+Future improvements could include improving the face tracker, which limits the quality of the animations.
+Mediapipe can produce noisy blendshapes, leading to jittery results.

 {

 }